sidhu90989/WARGO/FIREBASE_DEPLOYMENT.md

 npm run deploy:admin
 ```

 Note: We don't deploy Cloud Functions in this repo.
-The API is an Express server you deploy to your own host (VPS, Render, Fly.io, Cloud Run, etc.).
+The API is an Express server you deploy to your own hosting platform (e.g., your VPS or managed Node runtime).
 Point `VITE_API_URL` to that host.

 If you're using Firebase App Hosting's GitHub integration UI, fill in:
 - Live branch: `main`